riczorn/postfix-mx-smart-router/README.md

 - The first pattern that matches any part of an MX record will be used
 - Patterns are checked in the order they appear in the configuration file

+**Please be aware that patterns are not matched against recipient domain but the MX records of that domain!**

 ## Installation

 ### Requirements